In this post, we will talk about the location of the Temporary Internet Files Cache folder in Windows 11/10.

 - Never: With this option, the browser never checks for newer files and always displays what is in the cache.

 It’s always a good idea to clean up your cache once in a while depending on your browsing habits.
 Make it a weekly or at least a monthly habit.
-You may use the Disk Cleanup Utility or Quick Clean to do it.
+You may use the Disk Cleanup Utility to do it.

-Go here to find out why Temporary Files are created in Windows OS.
+TIP: You can go here to find out why Windows Temporary Files are created in Windows OS.